 What to do if you have accessibility concerns or require assistance?

-GFL will be working with residents to make any necessary provisions on a case-by-case basis.
-If you have an inquiry regarding the use of recycling carts or require assistance, please contact GFL at N6Recycling@gflenv.com
+If you have an inquiry regarding the use of recycling carts or require assistance, please contact Circular Materials at customerservice@circularmaterials.ca or 1-877-667-2626.

 Is there a limit to how many carts I can put out for collection?